How to get here

 Open a document for translation.
 On the Translation ribbon, click Translation settings, and choose Predictive Typing and AutoPick.
 The Predictive typing and AutoPick window appears.
 Click the Predictive typing tab.

-To learn about AutoPick: See this topic.
+To learn about AutoPick: See the article about the other part of this window.

 What can you do?